- 4 Steps to Successful Year-End Prep: Pandemic Edition

 - What Should You Say In Your Next Appeal?

 - Virtual Events: Ideas to Consider before you Launch

 Messaging Matters: Meaningful Messaging During Times Like This

 June 16, 2020

-Your message matters.
-But how do you stay relevant when you can’t be as accessible?
+So, how do you communicate so you don’t fall victim to a ruthless inbox purge?
+How do you stay relevant when you can’t be as accessible?
 How do you build relationships when you can’t be out in the world?
-How do you capture your donors’ attention, especially if you aren’t providing emergency relief or fighting for racial justice?
-How do you tell a story that will compel people to give?
+How do you get the attention you deserve, especially if you aren’t providing emergency relief or fighting for racial justice?
+How do you tell your story in a way that compels people to give?

 Build the bond.
 Most of us feel disconnected right about now.
 We’re craving connection.
 So, despite all the communication flooding our inboxes, this is the time to reach out.
 Just focus on the story you tell.
 Your message needs to be genuine.
 Reinforce your shared sense of purpose.
 Underscore why your mission is important to them—your beloved donors.
 Tell stories that will evoke a shared sense of purpose.

 Frame the crisis within the context of your mission.
 You’ll sound tone deaf if you chatter away without acknowledging the current state of the world.
 But everyone gets that this is an unprecedented crisis, so don’t waste space explaining what donors already know.
 Instead, make yourself relevant.
 Address the current events in the context of your mission.
 Focus on how the pandemic is impacting the people you serve.
 Are new obstacles infringing on their ability to access critical services?
 Are their needs going unmet because programs have been cancelled?
 Tell your donors what this means for the people your organization exists to serve.
 Share stories that demonstrate why your work is relevant—especially now.